Augustine-cudjoe/Augustine-Cudjoe/README.md

 ## 🧠 About Me

-Results-driven data analyst with an **MSc in Mathematical Engineering** and hands-on experience delivering end-to-end BI and analytics projects across **e-commerce, SaaS, retail, and streaming media**.
-Proficient across the full analytics pipeline.
-Advanced SQL database auditing, Python data engineering, and interactive Power BI dashboard development.
+Results-driven data analyst with an **MSc in Mathematics** and hands-on experience delivering end-to-end BI and analytics projects across **e-commerce, SaaS, retail, and streaming media**.
+Proficient across the full analytics pipeline: SQL database auditing, Python data engineering, statistical analysis, and interactive Power BI dashboard development.

 I translate complex technical findings into clear, actionable executive insights for non-technical stakeholders, backed by a strong compliance and data governance background from **Amazon**.
+I also build AI-assisted analytics workflows, connecting AI directly to SQL, Excel, and Power BI to speed up modelling and reporting.

 ---